Fatalgnome/ChatBot/README.md

 I understand the basic principles of making an API, since i have made one with Express before.

-I tried making an Express API for this project as well, but couldnt get it to work in time.
+I tried making an Express API for this project as well, but couldnt get it to work.
 I will include the "app.js" in the project as well, just so you can see what i was working on.

 Instead of getting data from an API, i get the data from the Database class, which is not optimal, but similar to the way i was gonna use the API.